ibm-sterling-devops/ansible-ibm-sterling/docs/others/known_problems.md

 chown: cannot access '/ibm/trace/logs/dbSetup': No such file or directory
 ```

-This error occurs because the ibmc-file-gold StorageClass requires the container to run as root.
+This error occurs because the ibmc-file-gold StorageClass requires the container to **run as root**.

 If you need to deploy Sterling B2Bi in a multizone RHOCP, you can adjust the scripts to use ibmc-file-gold by modifying the file: